neerazz/TriArchitect-Agent/resources/paper/main.md

 27. Log("Manual Intervention Required for " + v)
 ```

-This algorithms guarantees that the Architect never attempts to migrate a class before its dependencies are stable, eliminating the "Dependency Drift" hallucination class.
+This algorithm guarantees that the Architect never attempts to migrate a class before its dependencies are stable, eliminating the "Dependency Drift" hallucination class.

 ---